-You will be required to pay back any outstanding portion of your loan within two years.
+A borrower has up to five years to pay off any portion of a PPP loan that’s not forgiven.
 The interest rate specified by the PPP program is just 1% per year, so it’s relatively inexpensive debt.
 At the same time, it’s worth making the effort to document your expenses because loan forgiveness is a much better outcome.

 How does the SBA determine eligibility for a PPP loan?